mklucifer/Zig-Shellcode-Obfuscator/README.md

 # Zig Shellcode Obfuscator

-A powerful Zig-based tool for obfuscating shellcode using XOR obfuscation with key rotation and position-based scrambling.
+A Zig-based tool for obfuscating shellcode using XOR obfuscation with key rotation and position-based scrambling.
 This tool converts hex string shellcode into encrypted binary data and generates complete, ready-to-compile Zig programs for secure shellcode execution.

 ## Features